|

 Free Press, 31 March 1994

-Relates to the proposed testing of soil samples in north Glebelands where
+Relates to the proposed testing of soil samples in north Glebelands

-Newport council had permitted up to 103 allotment plots to be developed on top of the toxic fill material.
+Newport council had permitted up to 103 allotment plots to be

 More worrying were the findings of the Environmental Advisory Unit (EAU) of Liverpool University concerning the south Glebelands where a housing development had been proposed.
 The EAU report highlighted the hazards associated with disturbing the south Glebelands landfill, and advised against residential developments having gardens. |